applepeerke/fishing/README.md

-# Python-microservice-FastAPI
+# Fishing
 ## Purpose
-Learn to build a containerized microservice using Python and FastAPI.
+My purpose is to learn to build an authorized app, which uses containerized microservices in Python.
+As an example I use a fishing simulation.
 ## Implementation
+### Database
-The project uses a Postgres database, which is migrated via alembic and maintained via asyncpg.
+The project uses a Postgres database, which is built and migrated via alembic and maintained via asyncpg.

-For ORM modeling SQLAlchemy is used, combined with pydantic validation.
+For the models I use SQLAlchemy, combined with pydantic validation.
+### Authentication
+Authentication (2fa) is done via login with email handshaking and one-time-password.
+An OAuth2 bearer token is used for maintaining the session.
+### Testing
-Unit testing is done via pytest.
+Unit- and also automatic testing is done via pytest.
+A _virtual hacker_ is used to provide input validation.

 ## Prerequisites
  - Python 3.12